45 Gorgeous Kitchen Ideas for 2026

 I’m not in the market for a new kitchen in my own home, but there are few things I love more than staring at photos of gorgeous kitchens (is kitchen porn a thing?
 Feels like it could be).
 There are just so many ways to make the space unique and personal these days.
 From all of the kitchen lighting options out there, to gorgeous backsplash materials, and cabinet paint colors, it just feels like kitchen design is better than ever right now.

-If you are lucky enough to be embarking on a kitchen remodel sometime soon, or if you just get a dopamine rush from looking through endless kitchen inspo, I’ve curated a list of all of the gorgeous kitchen ideas I’ve seen lately.
+If you’re embarking on a kitchen remodel sometime soon, or if you just get a dopamine rush from looking through endless kitchen inspo, I’ve curated a list of all of the gorgeous kitchen ideas I’ve seen lately.

 My favorite kitchen inspo of the moment